juxor/afaq/markdown/secG1.md

-Rocker notes, Greene _"emphasised more strongly the **principle of association** than did Josiah Warren and more so than Spooner had done."_ He had a _"strong sympathy for the **principle of association.** In fact, the theory of Mutualism is nothing less that co-operative labour based on the cost principle."_ He also _"rejected . . . the designation of labour as a **commodity**"_ and _"constantly endeavoured to introduce his ideas into the youthful labour movement . . . so as to prevent the social problem being
+Rocker notes, Greene _"emphasised more strongly the **principle of association** than did Josiah Warren and more so than Spooner had done."_ He had a _"strong sympathy for the **principle of association.** In fact, the theory of Mutualism is nothing less than co-operative labour based on the cost principle."_ He also _"rejected . . . the designation of labour as a **commodity**"_ and _"constantly endeavoured to introduce his ideas into the youthful labour movement . . . so as to prevent the social problem being